-Edward Jenner's demonstration in 1796 that an infection induced with cowpox virus could prevent smallpox10 was understandably hailed as one of history's most important advances.
-Folklore of the time attributed the celebrated unblemished complexion of dairymaids to their acquisition of cowpox, a localized infection on the hand acquired from cows.
-Jenner was cognizant of this folklore and deliberately took material from an infection on the hand of the dairymaid Sarah Nelms and inoculated it into the arm of James Phipps.
+maid Sarah Nelms and inoculated it into the arm of James Phipps.
 He later showed that Phipps was protected from smallpox and that material could be taken from the pustule which developed on the arm of the inoculee and successfully transferred to the arm of another person.
-In less than five years, Jenner's cowpox had been carried around the world, its survival assured by arm-to-arm transfer.11 This was a remarkable feat in the era of sailing ships and stage coaches.
+In less than five years, Jenner's cowpox had been carried around the world, its survival assured by arm-to-arm transfer.
+This was a remarkable feat in the era of sailing ships and stage coaches.
 Jenner in 1801 wrote: "It now becomes too manifest to admit of controversy that the annihilation of the Smallpox, the most dreadful scourge of the human species, must be the result of this practise (of vaccine inoculation)."12 More than 175 years were to pass before his vision was realized.

-Propagation of cowpox, or what probably was its deriviative, vaccinia virus, by arm to arm transfer permitted only small numbers to be inoculated at one time.
+Propagation of cowpox, or what probably was its derivative, vaccinia virus, by arm to arm transfer permitted only small numbers to be inoculated at one time.
 When vaccination was unsuccessful, a new strain had to be sought.
-Hepatitis and syphilis were sometimes transferred simultaneously.
 Extensive vaccination awaited large scale production of the virus.
-In 1840, Negri of Naples found that the virus could be grown in quantity on the flank of a calf and this method of propagation of vaccinia gradually came into use throughout Europe and North America over the next 30 years.13 However, such vaccine, after harvest, became inactive in a matter of days.
+In 1840, Negri of Naples found that the virus could be grown in quantity on the flank of a calf and this method of propagation of vaccinia gradually came into use throughout Europe and North America over the next 30 years.
+However, such vaccine, after harvest, became inactive in a matter of days.
 With increasing use of refrigeration, countries in the more temperate areas began to control smallpox.
 Even so, as recently as 1926, a Swiss delegate to a League of Nations meeting on quarantine procedures argued:14 "Smallpox has, in reality, no place in an international convention.
 It is not a pestilential disease in the proper sense of the term; it is, in effect, a disease that occurs everywhere.
 There is probably not a single country of which it can be said that there are no cases of smallpox."

 During the 1940s, vaccination programs in Europe and North America effectively stopped smallpox transmission.
 In the developing world, where there was little refrigeration, vaccines which were much more heat stable were essential.
-Scientists working in France, Germany and Indonesia were eventually successful in producing a stable vaccine which was vacuum-dried over sulfuric acid but the technique was cumbersome and quality control, a problem.15 Finally, in the 1950s, Collier, working at the Lister Institute, perfected a commercially applicable method for freeze-drying vaccine.
-Vaccine preserved in this manner remained potent for a month or longer at temperatures of 37°C.16 For smallpox control in the tropical developing countries, this was a development of signal importance.
+Scientists working in France, Germany and Indonesia were eventually successful in producing a stable vaccine which was vacuum-dried over sulfuric acid but the technique was cumbersome and quality control, a problem.
+Finally, in the 1950s, Collier, working at the Lister Institute, perfected a commercially applicable method for freeze-drying vaccine.
+Vaccine preserved in this manner remained potent for a month or longer at temperatures of 37°C. For smallpox control in the tropical developing countries, this was a development of signal importance.

 Meanwhile, outbreaks of smallpox continued to occur in Europe as travelers brought the disease back from endemic countries.
 When introduced it was as severe and as frequently fatal as in the developing countries.
-Vaccination certificates were required of all international travelers and national smallpox vaccination programs were routine.
-Here was a problem of concern to all countries, a health problem which would appear to be an obvious one for the World Health Organization to The first definitive step toward smallpox eradication was address. taken by the Pan American Health Organization in 1950.
-Stimulated by the eradicationist philosophy of its Director, Dr. Fred Soper, the Organization's governing body resolved to eradicate smallpox from the Americas.17 Although the mass vaccination program which followed was not accorded high priority, substantial progress was made.
-By 1958, eight years later, smallpox had essentially been eliminated from all but Brazil, Columbia, Peru and Ecuador - few countries in number although still substantially more than half the population of South America.3
+Vaccination certificates were reguired of all international travelers and national smallpox vaccination programs were routine.
+Here was a problem of concern to all countries, a health problem which would appear to be an obvious one for the World Health Organization.
+The first definitive step toward smallpox eradication was taken by the Pan American Health Organization in 1950.
+Stimulated by the eradicationist philosophy of its director, Dr. Fred Soper,